 These questions are not exhaustive but very important.

 If you love the feel and vibe of live bands, enjoy it at your wedding.
 It will cost you a good amount of cash, but it’s worth it.
 There are different types available to suit your style and the average price of a wedding band varies on some factors.
-From timing to extra equipment, distance, number of people and more.
-Knowing how much a wedding band costs gives you a proven data to base your decisions.
+From timing to extra equipment, distance, number of people, and more.
+Knowing how much a wedding band costs gives you proven data to base your decisions.